dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/set-up-snowflake-native-app.md

     1. Select **Deploy > Environments** from the top navigation bar.
 From the environments list, select the one that was identified in the **Semantic Layer Configuration Details** panel.
     1. On the environment's page, click **Settings**.
 Scroll to the section **Deployment connection**.
 The listed database is the default for your environment and is also where you will create the schema.
 Save this information in a temporary location to use later on.

-1. In Snowflake, verify that your SL user has been granted permission to use Snowflake Cortex.
-This user must have the ability to read and write into this schema to create the Retrieval Augmented Generation (RAG).
+1. In Snowflake, verify that your SL and deployment user has been granted permission to use Snowflake Cortex.
 For more information, refer to [Required Privileges](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#required-privileges) in the Snowflake docs.

     By default, all users should have access to Snowflake Cortex.
 If this is disabled for you, open a Snowflake SQL worksheet and run these statements: